houskan/CILlitbang/README.md

 #### Predict using pretrained models
 To download the model weights please follow the instructions from https://github.com/winbergs/CILlitbang/blob/master/final_experiments/models/README.md.
 Follow the above instructions on how to use config files with our code.
 Now modify the corresponding config file and set the `train-model` parameter to `False` and set the `model-path` parameter to the model weights you want to use.
 Now, let the job run.
 #### Find the results
 The directory `out` in the root folder will be created and will contain a summary of all your submitted runs.
 You can check the date, as well as the description in the directory name to identify a specific run/submission.
-Each submission directory will hereby have the following structure:
+Each submission directory will have the following structure:
 ```
 - config.cfg            - Config file with all relevant parameter information
 - discrete/             - Binary masks of results without post-processing